Skip to main content

-DSM-5 Autism criteria explained
+DSM-5 Autism Criteria Explained

 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) is the standard reference clinicians use to diagnose Autism Spectrum Disorder (ASD).
 Published by the American Psychiatric Association, the DSM-5 defines autism through two primary domains: Social Communication and Interaction and Restricted, Repetitive Patterns of Behavior.